Mo Farah: 2016: Double-Double Olympic Golds at Rio

 On 26 March, Farah received a bronze medal in the 2016 IAAF World Half Marathon Championships in Cardiff, finishing in 59:59, less than one second ahead of Abayneh Ayele.
 On 20 February, Farah won the Glasgow Indoor Grand Prix 3000m event.
 On 5 June 2016, Farah broke the 34-year-old British 3000 metre record set by Moorcroft by winning the Diamond League in Birmingham, a win he dedicated to the recently deceased boxer Muhammad Ali.
 In July 2016 Farah set the concurrent world-leading time in the 5000m in winning the Diamond League in London.
 He won the 10,000m at the Diamond League in Eugene, in a time of 26:53.71 which remained the second-fastest time in the world of the year.

 On 13 August, Farah won a gold medal in the 10,000 metres at the Rio Olympics, making it the first time a Briton had won three athletic gold Olympic medals.
 After being accidentally clipped on the back of the heel by American Galen Rupp on the tenth lap he fell, but went on to win gold with the time of 27:05.17.
 Rupp slowed after Farah's fall to check his condition and finished in fifth place with a time of 27:08.92.
 In the final lap Farah battled Paul Tanui, who took the lead with 300 metres remaining.
 Farah edged him out with 100 metres to go.
 Tanui finished in second place with a time of 27:05.64.

 On 20 August, Farah went on to win a second gold medal in the 5,000 metres at the Rio Olympics.
 Coming into the 31st Olympiad, Farah was trying to win gold medals in the 10,000 metres and 5,000 metres to double his success from the London Olympics.
 Farah held off the lead he had set and finished with a time of 13:03:30, making it only the second time someone has retained the 5000m and 10,000m Olympic titles, after Lasse Virén of Finland in 1972 and 1976.
 In September 2016, he won the Great North Run for a record third consecutive year.

 In 2016, he was the fastest person from the European continent over two middle distance events and three long-distance events; the 1500 metres, 3000 metres, 5000 metres, 10,000 metres and the half-marathon respectively.
-His ninth global title, the 5000m in Rio, made him surpass Kenenisa Bekele as the most frequent winner of gold in history for major long-distance events.
-He remained unbeaten in 2016 in the 3000m as well as in six races over the 10,000m and 5,000m distances.
+His ninth global title, the 5000 m in Rio, made him surpass Kenenisa Bekele as the most frequent winner of gold in history for major long-distance events.
+He remained unbeaten in 2016 in the 3000 m as well as in six races over the 10,000 m and 5,000 m distances.